06 Jul Diet Can Influence Headache

 Sufferers who believe that tyramine triggers their headaches can try a Low Tyramine Diet to determine which foods on the list might be causing their headaches.

-Food additives, or substances added to food to preserve flavor or enhance appearance, can also trigger headaches.
-Examples of foods that contain additives are additives are:
+Food additives, or substances added to food to preserve flavor or enhance appearance, can also trigger headache.
+Examples of foods that contain additives: